nrfconnect/sdk-nrf-bm/samples/shell/bm_uarte/README.rst

 Overview
 ********

-The sample initializes and starts an interactive shell, which can be terminated by using the "terminate" shell command.
+The sample initializes and starts an interactive shell, which can be terminated by using the ``terminate`` shell command.

 Building and running
 ********************